DataUnion-app/Crab/README.md

 1. Install `Python 3.9.0`
 2. Optional -

     a.
+Navigate to the directory where Crab is cloned.

+        `cd *address of this repo on your PC*`

+    b.
 Create a virtual env

         `python3 -m venv env`

-    b.
+    c.
 Start a virtual env:

         Linux : `source env/bin/activate`
         Windows: `.\env\Scripts\activate`

 3. Install dependencies

     `pip install requirements.txt`